phkaeser/wlmaker/doc/RUN.md

   set the `Output` `Scale` in [etc/Config.plist](../etc/Config.plist) (and use `--config_file=...`).
 This will scale all surfaces.

-  Or, you can configure the style with larger decorations & fonts, as is done in [etc/Themes/Debian.plist](../etc/Themes/Debian.plist).
+  Or, you can configure the theme with larger decorations & fonts, as is done in [etc/Themes/Debian.plist](../etc/Themes/Debian.plist).
 That approach will not scale application surfaces.